vmtk/SlicerExtension-VMTK/ClipVessel/Testing/Python/README.md

 ## Tests on a real vessel surface

-These three build their case from `ClipVesselTestFixture.py`, which downloads a vessel surface, extracts its centerline and places a clip point at each end.
+These build their case from `ClipVesselTestFixture.py`, which downloads a vessel surface, extracts its centerline and places a clip point at each end.
 That module is deliberately not named `test_*`, so a collector imports it rather than collecting it, and it builds the case once per process and hands the same one to each test.